jacabang/todo-app/readme.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://poser.pugx.org/laravel/framework/license.svg" alt="License"></a>
 </p>

+## After Clone

+ - Go to the folder application using cd command on your cmd or terminal
+- Run composer install on your cmd or terminal
+- Copy .env.example file to .env on the root folder.
+You can type copy .env.example .env if using command prompt Windows or cp .env.example .env if using terminal, Ubuntu
+- Open your .env file and change the database name (DB_DATABASE) to whatever you have, username (DB_USERNAME) and password (DB_PASSWORD) field correspond to your configuration.
+By default, the username is root and you can leave the password field empty.
+(This is for Xampp) By default, the username is root and password is also root.
+(This is for Lamp)
+- Run php artisan key:generate
+- Run php artisan migrate
+- Run php artisan serve
+- Go to localhost:8000

+## Server Requirements

+The Laravel framework has a few system requirements.
+All of these requirements are satisfied by the Laravel Homestead virtual machine, so it's highly recommended that you use Homestead as your local Laravel development environment.

+However, if you are not using Homestead, you will need to make sure your server meets the following requirements:

+- PHP >= 7.1.3
+- OpenSSL PHP Extension
+- PDO PHP Extension
+- Mbstring PHP Extension
+- Tokenizer PHP Extension
+- XML PHP Extension
+- Ctype PHP Extension
+- JSON PHP Extension
+= BCMath PHP Extension

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
 We believe development must be an enjoyable and creative experience to be truly fulfilling.
 Laravel attempts to take the pain out of development by easing common tasks used in the majority of web projects, such as: